zeta-chain/docs/docs/developers/omnichain/bitcoin.md

 To deposit BTC into zEVM ZRC-20 contract (and optionally call a smart contract), the Bitcoin transaction must conform to this specifications:

-1. The Bitcoin transaction must have at least 2 outputs;
+1. The Bitcoin transaction must have at least 2 outputs.
-2. The first output must be addressed to the TSS Bitcoin address;
+2. The first output must be addressed to the TSS Bitcoin address.
 3. The second output must be a memo output, i.e. `OP_RETURN PUSH_x [DATA]`.
-This output must be less than 80 bytes;
+This output must be less than 80 bytes.
 4. The memo `[DATA]` is an array of bytes that encodes the recipient address of this deposit into ZRC-20 or the smart contract on zEVM that will be invoked by this transaction.